raw937/FABI_workshop/bin/day4/Core-pangenome_analysis.md

 ## More infomation about Prokka - rapid prokaryotic genome annotation

-Whole genome annotation is the process of identifying features of interest in a set of genomic DNA sequences, and labelling them with useful information.
+Whole genome annotation is the process of identifying features of interest in a set of genomic DNA sequences, and labeling them with useful information.
 Prokka is a software tool to annotate bacterial, archaeal and viral genomes quickly and produce standards-compliant output files.

 ### Paper for Prokka
 Torsten Seemann.
 Prokka: rapid prokaryotic genome annotation.
 Bioinformatics, 2014, 30 (14) 2068–2069, [paper](https://doi.org/10.1093/bioinformatics/btu153)